Team-based development on the SharePoint Framework

 To allow the rest of the team to work on the same project add it to the source control system that your team is using.
 The exact steps will differ depending on the system used by your team.

-SharePoint Framework projects are scaffolded with the .gitignore file which describes which files should be excluded from the source control.
-If your team is using a source control system other than Git (such as Visual Studio Team System with Team Foundation System repositories), you should ensure that you are including correct files from the project in the source control.
+SharePoint Framework projects are scaffolded with the .gitignore file, which describes which files should be excluded from the source control.
+If your team is using a source control system other than Git (such as Visual Studio Team System with Team Foundation System repositories), you should ensure that you're including correct files from the project in the source control.
 Also excluding the dependencies and autogenerated files during the build process allows you to ensure that your team will work efficiently.

 Get the project from source control

-npm installcommand requires internet connectivity as packages are downloaded from registry.npmjs.org.
-If you experience network connectivity issues or the npmjs registry is unavailable your build will fail.
+If you experience network connectivity issues or the NPMJS registry is unavailable your build will fail.
 There are a number of ways to mitigate this limitation.
 One of them is using shrinkpack to download tarballs of all dependencies and have them stored in the source control.
 Shrinkpack automatically updates the npm-shrinkwrap.json file to use the local tarballs allowing for offline installation of the project's dependencies.

 Add packages to your project

-Using existing packages to accomplish specific tasks allows you to be more productive. npmjs.com is a public registry of packages that you can use in your project.
+Using existing packages to accomplish specific tasks allows you to be more productive. https://www.npmjs.com is a public registry of packages that you can use in your project.

-Important: Since there is no formal verification process before a package is published to npmjs.com, you should carefully examine if you can use the particular package both from the contents and license point of view.
+Since there's no formal verification process before a package is published to https://www.npmjs.com, you should carefully examine if you can use the particular package both from the contents and license point of view.

 Working with internal packages